The Eyebrow Piercing: Everything You Need to Know

 Eyebrow piercings are one of those things that seem to slip seamlessly in and out of style.
 It’s a strangely timeless piercing; if it’s not in vogue today, just wait a few months for it to come back into fashion.

 Popular among both men and women, the eyebrow piercing is truly a unisex fashion statement.
 It can be placed anywhere along the eyebrow, but it’s typically located just past the arch of the eyebrow.

 WHAT IS AN EYEBROW PIERCING?

 The eyebrow piercing is a piercing that appears along the eyebrow.
 Because it sits perpendicularly to the skin and has a separate entry and exit point, it’s technically a surface piercing.
 This means that it’s also a bit more prone to piercing rejection, so you need to find a reputable piercer who can conduct the piercing properly in order to minimize this risk.

 There are a few more things that you should consider before getting your eyebrow pierced.
 Here’s everything that you need to know about the eyebrow piercing.

 DO EYEBROW PIERCING HURT

 In general, the eyebrow piercing falls lower on the pain scale than other piercings.
 You will feel a pinch and some pressure, but it shouldn’t be anything unbearable.

 You might feel more discomfort and experience more swelling immediately after getting your eyebrow pierced than you might with other piercings.
-Blood tends to rush to injuries in this area of the face, leading to unpleasant symptoms.
-Some even develop a black eye after piercing.
 None of this is anything you need to worry about; it should go away on its own.
 To encourage healing, stay away from blood thinners, use a cold compress, and get plenty of rest.